 Enjoy remaining open to new options

-With the MBTI tool, natural preferences in these four areas are sorted into one of 16 distinct MBTI personality types.
+Natural preferences in these four areas are sorted into one of 16 distinct personality types.
 Understanding these personality types provides clients or employees objective insight that they can use to enhance their professional and personal relationships, as well as their direction, focus, and career choices.

 When people understand their own preferences and can recognize the strengths others bring to a team, the entire team functions more efficiently.
 Introduction to Type® and Teams helps your clients or employees understand how their personality types relate to their contributions and effectiveness as team members.

-It is important to understand that the indicator:
+It is important to understand the following when using this tool:

-We offer the Myers-Briggs Type Indicator ® Certification Program, that will qualify you in the professional and ethical administration of the MBTI® instrument, and upon completion of the program you will become certified to administer the instrument and the reports.
+We offer the Myers-Briggs Type Indicator ® Certification Program for Canadians, that will qualify you in the professional and ethical administration of the instrument, and upon completion of the program you will become certified to administer the instrument and the reports.

 The Myers-Briggs Type Indicator® assessment is available to level B qualified Canadians only.

-IBM uses the Myers-Briggs Type Indicator® to create a shared language that transcends national boundaries.
+IBM uses the personality assessment to create a shared language that transcends national boundaries.

 Laurie Hillis uses tools of type to help executive MBA’s at the U of A optimize their potential.